JasonLiu1229/University-Vault/DS/Session/Session 4.md

 	- …
 - WSDL descriptions can be automatically generated from existing code
 - Stub classes can be generated from WSDL descriptions
-	- Stub classes can be generated from WSDL descriptions.
-A stub class acts as a client-side proxy for the web service, allowing the client application to interact with the web service as if it were a local object.
+	- A stub class acts as a client-side proxy for the web service, allowing the client application to interact with the web service as if it were a local object.
 Tools can automatically generate these classes based on the WSDL file, simplifying the process of integrating web services into client applications.
 ## SOAP Processing Model
 ![[Pasted image 20240326204157.png]]
 **A SOAP app is made of communicating nodes**